Characters of Final Fantasy VIII: Ultimecia

-Merchandise
+Promotion and reception

 The characters of Final Fantasy VIII have spawned action figures, jewellery and other goods in their likeness.
 In 1999, action figure lineups were distributed in Japan by Bandai, Kotobukiya, Banpresto, and Coca-Cola.
 Bandai also released them to Europe and Australasia the same year.
 In 2004, action figures of Squall, Rinoa and Selphie were distributed in North America by Diamond Comics.
-Posters of individual characters or a collage of characters are available on many fan websites, including Final Fantasy Spirit.
-Other products available include mouse pads, keychains, and pens depicting individual characters or sets of characters.